 What is the PAT Program?

 The PAT program is a paid month-long summer program for high school students who want to gain skills in organizing for peace and social justice.
 It’s designed to help you develop your voice to create change in your community.
 It is run by Western Washington Fellowship of Reconciliation (WWFOR) staff with the partnership of the Abe Keller Peace Education Fund.
-We learn about peace and justice issues, the practice of nonviolence, and gain skills such as public speaking, group leadership, creating videos, conducting surveys, public relations, outreach, and lobbying.
-We meet individual activists, visit organizations, are introduced to current hot issues, and are mentored by older, more experienced activists.
-In 2013 the program will focus on racial and economic inequity and how it relates to conflict locally, nationally, and internationally.
+We learn about peace and justice issues, nonviolent movement building, and gain skills such as public speaking, group leadership, media development, conducting surveys, public relations, outreach, and lobbying.
+We meet individual activists, visit organizations, are introduced to current hot issues, and are mentored by experienced activists, public figures, and community organizers from the Seattle area and beyond.

-An important part of the program is when students work together to create an activist project that puts the knowledge they are gaining into action in the community.
-Past group projects have focused on topics such as water rights, homelessness, police accountability, racism in Seattle, what is terrorism, the military in schools, the war in Iraq, and nonviolence.
+An important part of the program is when students work together to create a collective project that puts the knowledge they are gaining into action in the community.
+Past group projects have focused on topics such as the school-to-prison pipeline, water rights, homelessness, police accountability, racism in Seattle, the definition of terrorism, military recruitment in schools, the war in Iraq, and nonviolence.

 What is the schedule?

-The 2013 program will run for four weeks, from July 8 to August 1.
+The 2014 program will run for four weeks, from July 7 through July 31.
 We’ll meet five hours per day, from 10am-3pm, four days per week, Monday to Thursday.

 The days are usually divided up into a morning and afternoon session, with a lunch break.
 We ask that trainees bring their lunch with them, as there is not enough time to go out for lunch.
-We will usually start and end the day at Woodland Park Presbyterian Church, at 70th and Greenwood in Seattle, where WWFOR rents an office.
+We will usually start and end the day at Woodland Park Presbyterian Church, at 70th and Greenwood in Seattle, where WWFOR (not affiliated with the church) rents an office.
 If we end the day elsewhere, we will make arrangements to return you to the office if needed.

 In addition, participants and staff will jointly schedule two evening events: a dinner for family and supporters and a group project event.
 After the summer program is over, PATs and staff get together to hang out, catch up, and attend each other’s special events.